 For the most part, the same requirements apply as with auto title loans.
 You need a car that’s in driving condition, a valid ID, proof of residence, and proof of insurance (usually including collision and comprehensive insurance).

-But rather than providing a clear title, you usually have to provide proof of the first lien, or proof that you’re still making payments on the car.
+But rather than providing a clear title, you have to provide proof of the first lien or evidence that you’re still making payments on the car.

 If the equity is too low, it might not meet the lender’s minimum, so be sure to shop around as the appraisal process and loan minimums can differ by lender.